Repetition in Art - To Be Exactly the Same Over and Over Again

 Without a doubt, rhythm in art can be considered one of the fundamental principles of art and its production.
 Interested in exploring more and understanding in depth yet another of its elements, the repetition in art is quite possibly one of the most interesting methods that the artists implement to create a certain movement, stillness, design, confusion, to rebel against the notion of tradition, re-define the idea of the original and the copies, or to cast true focus on one part of the artwork that either makes the work more visible or purposely invisible.
 Seen as one of the most important techniques for reduction, repetition is used in an equal amount both in music and visual arts and is seen as both aesthetic and poetic device.

 Why repeat?
-Do repetition artists use same motifs over and over again to achieve perfection or is there something more to repetition art?
+Do repetition artists use the same motifs over and over again to achieve perfection or is there something more to repetition art?
 This and much more we have researched for you, so please read on.

 Definition of Repetition in Art

-Before we return to the some of the most memorable pieces of repetition in art and turn our focus on its history, we need to take a step back to mention the definition of repetition in the visual production.
+Before we return to some of the most memorable pieces of repetition in art and turn our focus on its history, we need to take a step back to mention the definition of repetition in the visual production.
 Seen as one of the fundamentals of creativity, repetition, in a similar manner to the rhythm, helps to create a sense of movement within an artwork.
 In visual production, it is a recurrence of a particular line, pattern, shape, or other visual elements in a single or part of the series.
 The production of something which is repetitive yet at the same time exciting is a challenge, as many consider the recurrence as boring and still.
-This element many authors used on purpose to comment on the state of the world around us and to challenge the public to slow down the race for the achievement of consumerism gods and idols.
-Sometimes the repeat is used to build a sense of tension if no variations are implemented and it is often in the subtle detail that the key to the understanding of such pieces lies.
+The element of repetition in art many authors used on purpose to comment on the state of the world around us and to challenge the public to slow down the race for the achievement of consumerism gods and idols.
+Sometimes the repetition is used to build a sense of tension if no variations are implemented and it is often in the subtle detail that the key to the understanding of such pieces lies.

-There is a variety of ways in which the repetition can occur.
+There is a variety of ways in which the repetition in art can occur.
 It can be even or uneven, regular or irregular, it can form radiation, occurring when the repeat of elements is spread out from the central point, or a form of graduation, where the parts slowly become smaller or larger.
 Working with repeated patterns, and this was highly regarded during the Art Nouveau period and its pattern-making production, the surface of the work is enhanced, therefore made more interesting to the public, and at the same time, a sense of order is added to the composition.
-As a tool, repetition helps to build not only the visual part of the work but it often provides a deeper meaning to the artwork, hiding a more philosophical and conceptual identity.
+As a tool, repetition in art helps to build not only the visual part of the work but it often provides a deeper meaning to the artwork, hiding a more philosophical and conceptual identity.

 History of Repetition Art

 If we turn away from the definition of repetition in art and avoid to comment on every repeated line, surface, color, pattern, and image in visual creativity, today aided by the computer-based images, our attention is undoubtedly turned towards the concept and the inner workings of the artist or the particular period of production and the decision as to why they used repetition.
-We enter a world that speaks about the repetition in the choice of the subject matter, evident in the production of Claude Monet, Wassily Kandinsky, Kazimir Malevich, that formed some of the most influential avant-garde movements, or a world that uses repetition as a commentary tool of consumerism and mass production, decorating the creativity of Andy Warhol or various Minimalism artists.
+We enter a world that speaks about the repetition in the choice of the subject matter, evident in the production of Claude Monet, Wassily Kandinsky, Kazimir Malevich, that formed some of the most influential avant-garde movements, or a world that uses repetition in art as a commentary tool of consumerism and mass production, decorating the creativity of Andy Warhol or various Minimalism artists.

+The definition of repetition in art changed throughout the years.
 Few of the major concerns that arise when one speaks about repetition are for sure issues of originality, authenticity, and appropriation.
 This is a major concern for the Postmodernism philosophy and the Dada readymades are marked as important images that ridiculed the need of tradition to provide special meaning to the production and the choice of materials.
 Pop artists, minimalists, performance, and conceptual authors, adopted the concept of undermining the authenticity and value.
 Appropriation in art, based on the re-use and on the repeat of existing images, raises concerns of copyrights since many contemporary artists use accessible imagery with little or no alteration to the original.
 Such subtle changes raise questions of identity, and if the new pieces trivialize the original.

 Famous Repetition Artists

 Over the last two millenniums, many artists of both the past and the present have focused on constant depictions of the same subjects and motifs in their work as this repetition is encoded in the very DNA of art creating – practice makes perfect.
-As ancient painters and sculptors created the same pieces over and over again until they’ve mastered their skill, this practice was carried over to the times of Renesance and Baroque.
+As ancient painters and sculptors created the same pieces over and over again until they’ve mastered their skill, this practice was carried over to the times of Renaissance and Baroque.
 However, early avant-garde artists were the first ones that started repeating exactly the same motifs without emphasizing the goal of getting more proficient at painting, but instead striving for other intentions.
 Since then, repetition started to be a concept through which getting better was not the result an artist was going for.
 This radical conceptual change proved to be an excellent fit with the anti-traditional art forms of the 20th century, with many individuals relying on constant presentations of the same subjects and motifs to reach the desired goal.
-We will now present you with a list of the most interesting artists that worked or still work within the conceptual borders of repetition, all of them striving for different results with such creative strategies.
+We will now present you with a list of the most interesting artists that worked or still work within the conceptual borders of repetition in art practice, all of them striving for different results with such creative strategies.

 Who better to top this list than the very man who established the modern concept of repetition without intentions of simply becoming more skilled?
 Claude Monet was a legendary French painter who was a leading figure in the time of Impressionism, arguably the first avant-garde movement, although this claim has been often disputed.
 However, the way impressionists approached their visuals was so radically different from classic art that the entire movement, including Monet, can safely be placed in the avant-garde category without much trouble.
 Claude aspired to paint the same sight over and over again in order to capture the view’s different state depending on the time of the day in which Monet would paint them.
-He would make series of such paintings, out of which the most acclaimed are depictions of water lilies, train stations, grain stacks and cathedrals.
+Through this repetition, he would make series of such paintings out of which the most acclaimed are depictions of water lilies, train stations, grain stacks and cathedrals.
 Focusing on natural light, Monet did not change the perspectives or equipment, only the time in which he would paint.
 These pieces are not only important for the Impressionism phenomenon but are also iconic for their evidential role in presenting an avant-garde mindset of an artist that desired to break the bonds with traditional forms.

 Another avant-garde artist on our list, Piet Mondrian was a painter, theorist and writer who believed that art should reflect the underlying spirituality of nature surrounding us.
 In order to somehow make his aesthetics reflect such an opinion, he simplified the subjects of his paintings down to the most basic elements, revealing the essence of the mystical energy in the balance of forces that govern nature and the universe.
 Through such strategies, Mondrian eventually established a strict visual vocabulary of squares and lines, presenting subjects in a basic vertical and horizontal fashion.
 This methodical progression of his artistic style from traditional representation to complete abstraction did not come over night, but once established, Piet’s entire output was consisting of repetitive depictions of squares with different colors, separated by strict bold lines.
 Mondrian’s discipline in presenting squares is one of the most famous repetitive concepts in art and the Neo-Plasticism theory behind them was a key moment of abstraction in painting.

-The unofficial king of repetitive art, Andy Warhol is the legend of the Pop art phenomenon and one of the most commercialized names of the 20th century.
+The unofficial king of repetition art, Andy Warhol is the legend of the Pop art phenomenon and one of the most commercialized names of the 20th century.
 Inspired by the imagery of popular culture, Warhol simultaneously celebrated and criticized consumption choices and mass (re)production, effectively turning his work into a repetitive whirlwind and establishing the grounds for the most successful Post–World War II art movement.
 Working in a wide range of media including printmaking, painting, hand drawing, silk screening, sculpture, photography, music and film, Warhol became famous and influential for his repetitive images of soup cans, soda bottles, dollar bills and iconic portraits of celebrities like Marilyn Monroe, Mick Jagger, Elvis Presley, Jimmy Carter, Prince and Elizabeth Taylor.
 Andy would often insert identical pictures into one piece, assembling them with discipline and differencing them only with color.
 These illustrations, prints, and posters of the same subjects repeated in regular rows are some of the most iconic images of the 20th century, credited with re-defining many concepts and setting new standards in contemporary art.

 Although the Japanise artist Yayoi Kusama creates in a diverse field that consists of everything from painting to sculpture, every single piece she ever produced has one same motif all over it – endless dots.
 These seemingly endless repetitive motifs are the trademark of Yayoi Kusama’s art and eventually became an instant give-away that you are observing one of her pieces.
 Through her art of spots, Kusama proved one can work within mixed concepts of feminism, minimalism, surrealism, Art Brut, pop art and abstract expressionism without endangering any one style.
 Furthermore, the level of repetition of psychedelic colors became the most consistent one in the history of modern Asian art as Yayoi has been active for over sixty years.
 Due to her unique artistic vocabulary, this provocative avant-garde artist from Japan became one of the most prominent figures in her country’s contemporary culture and an excellent display of consistency in modern art.